 - Warmth and redness in the joint area

-Diagnosing arthritis and other rheumatic diseases is often difficult, as many symptoms are similar among the different diseases.
-Our Rheumatology Program is dedicated to providing the diagnostic procedures and interventional therapies needed to slow or halt the progression of all types of rheumatic conditions.
+Diagnosing arthritis is often difficult because many symptoms are similar among the different types of arthritis.
+Our Rheumatology Program is dedicated to providing the correct diagnosis and to prescribing therapies needed to slow or halt the progression of all types of arthritis.

-Our multidisciplinary team approach is particularly important in managing the symptoms of arthritis because many symptoms are chronic and change in severity over time.
-To make an accurate diagnosis, our physicians may need to review your medical history, perform a physical examination, and obtain laboratory tests, X-rays, and other imaging tests.
+To make an accurate diagnosis, our physicians might need to review the patient’s medical history, perform a physical examination, and obtain laboratory tests, X-rays, and other imaging tests.

-When reviewing your medical history, your physician may ask the following questions:
+When reviewing the medical history, the physician might ask the following questions: